Chemical file format: Protein Data Bank Format

+In 2014, the PDB format was officially replaced with mmCIF, and newer PDB structures may not have PDB files available.

-Some PDB files contain an optional section describing atom connectivity as well as position.
-Because these files are sometimes used to describe macromolecular assemblies or molecules represented in explicit solvent, they can grow very large and are often compressed.
-Some tools, such as Jmol and KiNG, can read PDB files in gzipped format.
-The wwPDB maintains the specifications of the PDB file format and its XML alternative, PDBML.
+Some PDB files contained an optional section describing atom connectivity as well as position.
+Because these files were sometimes used to describe macromolecular assemblies or molecules represented in explicit solvent, they could grow very large and were often compressed.
+Some tools, such as Jmol and KiNG, could read PDB files in gzipped format.
+The wwPDB maintained the specifications of the PDB file format and its XML alternative, PDBML.
 There was a fairly major change in PDB format specification (to version 3.0) in August 2007, and a remediation of many file problems in the existing database.
-The typical file extension for a PDB file is .pdb, although some older files use .ent or .brk.
-Some molecular modeling tools write nonstandard PDB-style files that adapt the basic format to their own needs.
+The typical file extension for a PDB file was .pdb, although some older files used .ent or .brk.
+Some molecular modeling tools wrote nonstandard PDB-style files that adapted the basic format to their own needs.

 GROMACS format

 The GROMACS file format family was created for use with the molecular simulation software package GROMACS.
 It closely resembles the PDB format but was designed for storing output from molecular dynamics simulations, so it allows for additional numerical precision and optionally retains information about particle velocity as well as position at a given point in the simulation trajectory.
 It does not allow for the storage of connectivity information, which in GROMACS is obtained from separate molecule and system topology files.
 The typical file extension for a GROMACS file is .gro.